caseycantrell/meme-boi/README.md

-# Become a Memelord, easily.
+# Become a memelord, easily.